 The key points

 White labelling saves time and costs.
 There are some white labels opportunities that you can be set up and get started from day one.
 The provider has already done the hard works for you.
-Just a one click app/software install, change logo, activate yourdomain.com, set your own price, change some texts and start selling like a Pro.
-That’s save a lot of time and related cost of developing the entire solution by yourself from the scratch.
+Just a one-click app/software install, change the logo, activate yourdomain.com, set your own price, change some texts and start selling like a Pro.
+That saves a lot of time and related cost of developing the entire solution by yourself from the scratch.